JuanitoFatas/ruby-tips/array.md

 => [:i, :have, :a, :dream]
 ```

-### Create consecutive elements from splat and Range.
+### Create consecutive elements from splat and Range

 ```ruby
 > [*1..10]